Prashant200999/Pull_request/README.md

 ## Conclusion

-This workflow automates detection and action on unassociated EIPs, helps reduce AWS costs, and ensures traceability through table logging and Slack alerts.
-You can easily extend it with features like approval gates or auto-deletion in future iterations.
+This workflow automates the release of EIPs previously marked for deletion, helps reduce AWS costs, and ensures traceability through OpenOps table updates and Slack alerts.
+You can further extend this workflow to include approval steps or cost-tracking metrics.